aditya-2774/DSA/README.md

 # DSA
-My Daily DSA practice from Leetcode and GFG
+My Daily DSA problem solutions from Leetcode and GFG